Frustration enhanced by Kitaev exchange in a $\boldsymbol{\tilde{j}_{\text{eff}}=\frac12}$ triangular antiferromagnet

-\textit{Conclusions.} Our static magnetization and ESR results on the spin liquid candidate material \nabaco\ enable to classify it as an anisotropic triangular magnet in the effective spin \jhalf\ ground state well isolated from the higher energy effective spin-$\frac{3}{2}$ state.
+Our static magnetization and ESR results on the spin-liquid candidate material \nabaco\ enable us to classify it as an anisotropic triangular magnet in the effective spin \jhalf\ ground state well isolated from the higher energy effective spin-$\frac{3}{2}$ state.
 Furthermore, the ESR data provide strong indications of the magnetic correlations setting in far above the magnetic ordering temperature $T_{\rm N}$ and the Weiss temperature $\theta$.
 We established the anisotropic \jhalf\ ground state on the theory level as well and reveal, besides the antiferromagnetic isotropic nearest-neighbor exchange interaction $J_1$, a significant ferromagnetic Kitaev interaction term $K$, which is beneficial for the realization of a spin liquid in this compound.
-The competition between $J_1$ and $K$ reduces the temperature scale $\theta$ but does not affect magnetic correlations whose energy scale of $\sim 20$\,K\,$\gg T_{\rm N}$ is probed by ESR.
-Altogether our findings put forward \nabaco\ as a new, promising Kitaev-exchange-assisted spin-liquid material and call for further extensive exploration of the exciting physics of this class of compounds.
+The competition between $J_1$ and $K$ reduces the temperature scale $\theta$ but does not affect magnetic correlations the energy scale of $\sim 20$\,K\,$\gg T_{\rm N}$ of which is probed by ESR.
+Altogether our findings put forward \nabaco\ as a promising Kitaev-exchange-assisted spin-liquid material and call for further extensive exploration of the exciting physics of this class of compounds.

 \begin{widetext}